USC fires Clay Helton, Donte Williams to serve as interim head coach

 **Not subscribed?
 Join today and get a 60-DAY FREE TRIAL as USC begins its search for the Trojans' next head coach.
 Follow along with us through that process and share your thoughts on our Trojan Talk message board.
 Use code NEWUSC and this link.**

-A day after Clay Helton reiterated his hope that everyone would give him and his team the full season before reaching any conclusions, USC has instead decided it had seen enough and announced it was parting ways with its embattled head coach.
+A day after Clay Helton reiterated his hope that everyone would give him and his team the full season before reaching any conclusions, USC athletic director Mike Bohn has instead decided he had seen enough and announced he was parting ways with the Trojans' embattled head coach.

 Donte Williams, USC's associate head coach/cornerbacks coach, will serve as the interim head coach the rest of the season.

-Per USC's news release, athletic director Mike Bohn and Helton addressed the team together Monday afternoon.
+Per USC's news release, Bohn and Helton addressed the team together Monday afternoon.

-“Clay is one of the finest human beings I have met in this industry, and he has been a tremendous role model and mentor to our young men,” Bohn said in a statement.
-“We appreciate his many years of service to our university and wish him nothing but the very best.
-Consistent with our values as an institution, he deserves the utmost respect from the Trojan Family during this transition. ...
+"As I committed to upon my arrival at USC, during the past two offseasons we provided every resource necessary for our football program to compete for championships," Bohn said in a statement he posted to Twitter.
+"The added resources carried significantly increased expectations for our team's performance, and it is already evident that, despite the enhancements, those expectations would not be met without a change in leadership.

-“Our university and its leadership are committed to winning national championships and restoring USC football to glory.
-I accept the enormous responsibility I have to our current and former players and the entire Trojan Family to live up to our incredible heritage.”
+"This season is just getting started, and we have the opportunity to really do something special with this team and this program.
+I'm confident that as our interim head coach Donte Williams gives us a higher probability for success the remainder of the season."

 USC entered last Saturday night's game vs. Stanford as 17-point favorites but was dominated by the Cardinal, trailing by 29 points in the fourth quarter before ultimately losing 42-28.

-For many Trojans fans, it was a continuation of the themes that have frustrated them so much during Helton's tenure -- the team coming out flat in a game it was supposed to win, the lack of discipline (9 penalties for 111 yards), being outcoached, etc.
+For many Trojans fans, it was a continuation of the themes that have frustrated them so much during Helton's tenure -- the team coming out flat in a game it was supposed to win, the lack of discipline (9 penalties for 111 yards), being out-coached and out-schemed, etc.

 Fans booed the team and its coach in the Coliseum, famous Trojans alums like Keyshawn Johnson and Matt Leinart took to Twitter to express their frustration, and the Los Angeles Times ran not one but two columns calling for USC to fire Helton.